Hammad1007/Cat-Lovers/Testing.md

 * cy.within(): sets the context of subsequent commands to operate within a specific DOM element or a collection of elements
 * cy.eq(): used to select a specific element from a set of matched elements based on its index
 * cy.invoke(): used to invoke a method on the selected DOM element
 * cy.trigger(): used to trigger an event on the selected DOM element

+### Common Mistakes
+No doubt, cypress is an extremely easy and helpful tool to use, but there were a few things which took me some time to get used to with.
+Cypress is easy yet it requires a lot of careful analysis and correct syntax to output the desired results.